blueblud7/youtube_sumup/README.md

 ---

-A web application that automatically summarizes YouTube videos by extracting transcripts and generating concise summaries using OpenAI's GPT model.
-This project is built with Flask and OpenAI API, allowing users to input a YouTube link and receive a summary of the video.

 ## Features
 - Automatically extracts and processes transcripts from YouTube videos.
 - Summarizes long transcripts into concise, readable blog posts.
 - Supports both English and Korean language summarization.
 - Simple and intuitive web interface for easy use.

-## Demo
-Check out the [live demo](#) (if hosted).

 ## Table of Contents
 1. [Installation](#installation)